Superrehtard/old_diaspora_wiki/hashtags.md

 &nbsp; &nbsp; **The Moral is:**&nbsp; In the beginning, if your **Diaspora posts contain 3 smart hashtags (plus [#newhere](https://joindiaspora.com/tags/newhere))** <br>
 &nbsp; &nbsp; they will be _just right!_&nbsp; **Goldilocks** will like you & be your friend forever after!

-&nbsp; &nbsp; Soon you will learn the best hashtag usage for your needs.&nbsp; This wiki page can help you to find <br> &nbsp; &nbsp; some of the more commonly used, popular & special tags in circulation on **Diaspora\*** ...
+&nbsp; &nbsp; For now anyway — soon you will learn the best hashtag usage for your needs.&nbsp; This wiki page can help you to find <br>
+&nbsp; &nbsp; some of the more commonly used, popular & special tags in circulation on **Diaspora\*** ...

 </td></tr></table>